MaterializeInc/materialize/doc/user/content/sql/alter-cluster.md

 ## Syntax

-`ALTER CLUSTER` has the following syntax forms:
+`ALTER CLUSTER` has the following syntax variations:

 {{< tabs >}}
 {{< tab "Set a configuration" >}}